East Wenatchee, Washington: Landing of first trans-pacific airplane flight

 On October 5, 1931, East Wenatchee became part of aviation history.
 Having taken off from Misawa, Japan, pilots Clyde Pangborn and Hugh Herndon Jr. safely belly-landed their Bellanca airplane, Miss Veedol, on a nearby airstrip known then as Fancher Field.
 After take off, the pilots intentionally jettisoned the landing gear to conserve fuel.
 This flight was the first nonstop flight across the Pacific Ocean.
 In honor of this pioneering flight, East Wenatchee's airport is called Pangborn Memorial Airport, the Pangborn-Herndon Memorial Site, listed on the National Register of Historic Places, is nearby, and Miss Veedol's propeller is displayed in the Wenatchee Valley Museum & Cultural Center.

 Clovis points discovery

 On May 27, 1987, East Wenatchee became part of archaeological history.
 On that date, while digging in an orchard just east of the city, farmworkers accidentally discovered a cache of 11,000-year-old Clovis points and other artifacts, left there by Pleistocene hunters.
-The East Wenatchee Clovis Site, explored in two subsequent archaeological digs in 1988 and 1990, was closed to science by the landowner after protests by local Native American tribes.
+The East Wenatchee Clovis Site, near Pangborn Airport, was explored in two subsequent archaeological digs in 1988 and 1990, was closed to science by the landowner after protests by local Native American tribes.
 The legal moratorium on new archaeological work at the site ended on June 1, 2007.

-Other

-On January 8, 2007, East Wenatchee had a devastating wind storm with 100 MPH plus winds.
-The storm caused thousands of dollars worth of damage to homes, businesses, and city parks and many people went without power for days and even weeks.

-East Wenatchee was also home to the only public school named after General Robert E. Lee in Washington State.
-The Robert E. Lee Elementary School (1955) and the school district rejected a name change in 2015 and again in August 2017.
-The school district voted to change the name from Robert E. Lee Elementary School to Lee Elementary School in 2018.